 The gist of a bike parade is this:

-- Round up the children in your neighborhood for a Children’s Bike Parade on the 4th of July.
-It’s super festive on the 4th, but you really could do it on another day, too.
+- Round up the children in your neighborhood on the 4th of July.
+It's super festive on the 4th, but a birthday bike parade could be fun, too.

 - Let each child decorate a bike, scooter, tricycle or anything they can ride.
 They can come with their bikes decorated or decorate them at the party.

 - Keep it simple by sticking to the parade and serve up a simple breakfast along with it.

 BIKE PARADE DECORATIONS

 The great thing about hosting a neighborhood bike parade is that you won't need a lot of decorations.

 However, you can make this fun balloon arch for just $20!
 It will make such a huge statement at your celebration.
 Plus kids will love riding their bikes through it.

 Now, before you say to yourself that making a balloon arch is too complicated, let me assure you that it's much easier than you think!